 Attending all revision sessions is always a good idea if your college/school puts them on, although I do understand that some schools don’t.
 It is extra effort but I think it is really worth it, not everyone goes (because of work schedules and holidays etc) so you get a more one on one session with your teacher.
 A perfect time to ask questions that aren’t relevant in lesson but help your revision.
 My college library is actually open for the whole holidays, and I think I am going to go in a few of the days for a change of scenery but to still revise.

 My final tip is to make time for yourself, as after all it is the holiday.
 This holiday I am going to a couple of parties, having lunch with my friends and I’m actually going to an exciting blog event at the end of the holidays as well.
 After all, although work needs to be done it’s a holiday as well and you need to make time for yourself before the craziness of exam season starts.

-I really hope this was helpful, and you are going to be seeing a lot more studying related posts from me from now on.
+I really hope my tips on how to be productive in the school holidays was helpful, and you are going to be seeing a lot more studying related posts from me from now on.
 I have decided that I a going to devote May to studying, because that’s when exam season properly starts and I think it’s useful at this time of year.
 So enjoy your holidays, don’t stress too much and stay as focused as possible.
 As always, thank you so much for reading this and I hope that it has been useful, and please let me know if you have any studying post requests for next month.